toshimaru/RailsTwitterClone/README.md

 ### For debugging

 * bullet
+* pry-byebug
-* quiet_assets
+* web-console

-See more details on [Gemfile](https://github.com/toshimaru/Rails-4-Twitter-Clone/blob/master/Gemfile).
+See more details on [Gemfile](https://github.com/toshimaru/RailsTwitterClone/blob/master/Gemfile).

 ## Test